R0Wi-DEV/workflow_ocr/README.md

 For processing PDF files, the external command line tool [`OCRmyPDF`](https://github.com/jbarlow83/OCRmyPDF) is used.
 The tool is invoked with the [`--redo-ocr`](https://ocrmypdf.readthedocs.io/en/latest/advanced.html#when-ocr-is-skipped) parameter so that it will perform a detailed text analysis.
 The detailed analysis masks out visible text and sends the image of each page to the OCR processor.
 After processing, additional text is inserted as OCR, whereas existing text in a mixed file document (images embedded into text pages) is not disrupted.

 ### Images
-For processing images (JPG, PNG), the external command line tool 'convert' (part of ImageMagick) is used.
-This performs a file-type conversion only.
-To also OCR the file, create a separate flow for the generated PDF file.
+For processing images (currently `jpg` and `png` are supported), the PHP library [`imagick`](https://www.php.net/manual/de/book.imagick) is used.
+This performs a file-type conversion to PDF before processing the file.
+The converted PDF file will then be saved as a new file with the original filename and the extension `.pdf` (for example `myImage.jpg` will be saved to `myImage.jpg.pdf`).
+The original image fill will remain untouched.

 ## Development
 ### Dev setup